 Narita Airport handles about half of all pharmaceutical trade in Japan.
 In February 2018, Cargo Climate Control Terminal (CCC) began its operation as one of Japan’s largest temperature-controlled airport sheds.
 It is located on the first floor of Cargo Building No.4 on the airport grounds and operated by International Air Cargo Terminal (IACT), which is responsible for ground handling at Narita.
 The facility has a total floor area of 2,507 sq.m., of which 141 sq.m. is dedicated to secure storage for medicines.
 In October 2019, an airport-based community of nine international freight handlers was formed and received CEIV Pharma certification in November 2020.
 An expansion project underway at Narita Airport, targeted for completion in 2029, will include the construction of new sheds on newly acquired land by 2021 and subsequent reconstruction of old freight facilities.
 By improving the overall environment of its cargo area, Narita aims to further strengthen its position as the largest hub for pharmaceutical trade in the nation.

-- Haneda Airport turns focus toward pharmaceutical logistics after internationalization
+- Haneda Airport turns its focus towards pharmaceutical logistics after internationalization

 - Opening of first pharmaceutical warehouse facility at Chubu Centrair International Airport